Optimal Adjacency Labels for Subgraphs of Cartesian Products: Introduction

+\begin{corollary} Let $\cH$ be the class of hypercube graphs.
+Then $\mon(\cH)$ has a labeling scheme of size $O(\log n)$. \end{corollary}

-All of the labeling schemes of Chepoi, Labourel, \& Ratel \cite{CLR20} are obtained by bounding $k(G)$ and applying the black-box $O(k(G) \cdot \log n)$ bound of \cite{KNR92}.
+All of the labeling schemes of Chepoi, Labourel, \& Ratel \cite{CLR20} are obtained by bounding the degeneracy $\dgn(G)$ of a graph $G$ and applying as a black-box the labeling scheme of size $O(\dgn(G) \cdot \log n)$ from \cite{KNR92}.
 For example, they get labels of size $O(d \log^2 n)$ when the base class $\cF$ has degeneracy $d$, by showing that $\mon(\cF^\square)$ has degeneracy $O(d \log n)$.
-Our result can substituted for that black-box, replacing the multiplicative $O(\log n)$ with an \emph{additive} $O(\log n)$, thereby improving all of the results of \cite{CLR20}; for example, achieving $O(d \log n)$ when $\cF$ has degeneracy $d$.
+Our result can be substituted for that black-box, replacing the multiplicative $O(\log n)$ with an \emph{additive} $O(\log n)$, thereby improving all of the results of \cite{CLR20} when combined with their bounds on $\dgn(G)$; for example, achieving $O(d \log n)$ when $\cF$ has degeneracy $d$.

-For subgraphs of hypercubes, \cite{CLR20} observed that a bound of $O(\mathsf{vc}(G) \log n)$ follows from the inequality $k(G) \leq \mathsf{vc}(G)$ due to Haussler \cite{Hau95}, where $\mathsf{vc}(G)$ is the VC dimension\footnote{See \cite{CLR20} for the definition of VC dimension}, which can be as large as $\log n$ but is often much smaller; they generalize this inequality in various ways to other Cartesian products.
+For subgraphs of hypercubes, \cite{CLR20} observed that a bound of $O(\mathsf{vc}(G) \log n)$ follows from the inequality $\dgn(G) \leq \mathsf{vc}(G)$ due to Haussler \cite{Hau95}, where $\mathsf{vc}(G)$ is the VC dimension\footnote{See \cite{CLR20} for the definition of VC dimension}, which can be as large as $\log n$ but is often much smaller; they generalize this inequality in various ways to other Cartesian products.
 Our result supercedes the VC dimension result for hypercubes.

-\cref{thm:main} is optimal up to constant factors (which we have not tried to optimize), and we get the following corollary (see \cref{section:optimality} for proofs).
-Say that a hereditary class $\cF$ admits an \emph{efficient} labeling scheme if it either admits a \emph{constant-size} labeling scheme (\ie it satisfies $\log |\cF_n| = o(n \log n)$ \cite{Sch99}, including the case where $\cF$ is finite), or it admits a labeling scheme of size $O( \tfrac{1}{n} \log |\cF_n|)$.
-Equivalently, if it admits a universal graph of size $\poly(|\cF_n|^{1/n})$.
-Then:
+\cref{thm:main} is optimal up to constant factors (which we have not tried to optimize), and yields the following corollary (see \cref{section:optimality} for proofs).

 \begin{corollary} If a hereditary class $\cF$ has an efficient labeling scheme, then so do $\her(\cF^\square)$ and $\mon(\cF^\square)$. \end{corollary}